 By allowing and encouraging staff members to take courses (see question 1.4), senior leaders promote the development of future organizational leaders.
 Classes are not scheduled during the annual South Carolina Technical Education Association conference in February so that staff and faculty may participate in the workshops and networking opportunities available at that meeting.
-The college also sponsors one employee each year to be enrolled in the South Carolina Technical College System Leadership Academy.
+The college also strives to sponsor one employee each year in the South Carolina Technical College System Leadership Academy.

-1.6 How do senior leaders communicate with, empower, and motivate all faculty and staff throughout the organization?
+1.6 How do senior leaders communicate with, engage, empower, and motivate the entire workforce throughout the organization?
 How do senior leaders take an active role in faculty and staff reward and recognition processes to reinforce high performance throughout the organization?

 Senior leaders take every opportunity to recognize and reward outstanding performance in big and small ways.
-By nominating worthy candidates for state and national awards, by personally thanking employees, and by assigning more responsibility as earned, senior leaders encourage, empower, and motivate faculty and staff.
-Point of Service evaluation cards are available for "customer's" use and these are periodically returned to the responsible individuals for review.
+By nominating worthy candidates for state and national awards, by personally thanking employees, and by assigning more responsibility as earned, senior leaders engage, empower, and motivate faculty and staff.